kid-yume/gnglinuxdeployment/docs/deployment/prerequisites/oauthid/README.md

 ### Next Steps
 You have completed this Prequisite and ready to move on to [Service Account Creation.](https://github.com/kid-yume/gnglinuxdeployment/tree/dev/docs/deployment/prerequisites/serviceaccountcreation)
-If you are not going to be using the automation script.
-Please follow the steps in [Enable Google Cloud Billing & retrieve "Billing Account ID"](https://github.com/kid-yume/gnglinuxdeployment/tree/dev/docs/deployment/prerequisites/billingaccountid) and be sure that the Grab N Go Project that you created during step 1-4.

 #### Reference Documentation